rszewczyk/wimf/README.md

 To be honest, this was a bit of a luxury choice.
 I've been wanting to dive into FRP style programming for awhile and I thought I had a somewhat decent use case for it here.
 And it did seem to work out well for the ingest side of things.
 I just barely scratched the surface with [JavaRx](https://github.com/ReactiveX/RxJava) and observables but I found it productive to think of processing event streams in the same way that I would a generic collection (map, reduce, etc).
-As bonus it turned out that testing these streams is very straightforward.
+As a bonus it turns out that testing these streams is very straightforward.

 #### Other bits and pieces